Graston Technique (GT)

 This technique requires a specially designed stainless steel instrument that helps find and treat problem areas with chronic inflammation or soft tissue fibrosis.

 GT separates and breaks the cross-linked collagen in scar tissue.
 This is usually accomplished by stretching and splaying the muscle fibers and connective tissue components.

-To promote the natural healing process and remodelling of tissues, chiropractors slightly increase the temperature of skin, and GT increases the flow of blood to and from the affected tissues.
-GT increases the activity of cells in the region, which helps with tissue remodelling.
+To promote the natural healing process and remodeling of tissues, chiropractors slightly increase the temperature of the skin, and GT increases the flow of blood to and from the affected tissues.
+GT increases the activity of cells in the region, which helps with tissue remodeling.